borntofrappe/fullstack-d3/README.md

 ### Selection

-`d3.select` allows to retrieve a reference to an element in the DOM with any popular CSS selectors.
+`d3.select` allows to retrieve a reference to an element in the DOM with regular CSS selectors.

 ```js
 const wrapper = select("#wrapper");
 ```

 The library returns a _selection object_ which is a particular type of array with several methods.
-One of the most useful methods is `.append`, to include HTML elements directly from the script.
+One of the most useful methods is `.append`, to include HTML elements.

 ```js
 const wrapper = select("#wrapper");